How to Change Your WordPress Password

 Changing your password through email is simple and easy.
 If you lose access to your email or do not receive the reset email, you may have to resort to the use of PhpMyAdmin in cPanel.

 The emergency reset script is easy to use but is a last resort.

 Whichever method you use, ensure you set a secure password.
-Further, you can enhance your site security with other steps.
+Furthermore, you can enhance your site security with other steps.
 Please read our WordPress security guide for more information.